thebarbican19/BatteryBoi/README.md

 <br><br><br>

 ## Localization
-Has been Localized into the following languages, either by way of auto-translation or by direct translation by the community.
+**BatteryBoi (v2.0.0)** Has been Localized into the following languages, either by way of auto-translation or by direct translation by the community.

 #### Verified
 - 🇬🇧 [English](https://github.com/thebarbican19/BatteryBoi/blob/main/en.lproj/LocalizableMain.strings)